aliyun/terraform-provider-alibabacloudstack/website/docs/r/image_import.html.markdown

 ---
 subcategory: "ECS"
-layout: "apsarastack"
+layout: "alibabacloudstack"
-page_title: "Apsarastack: apsarastack_image_import"
+page_title: "Alibabacloudstack: alibabacloudstack_image_import"
-sidebar_current: "docs-apsarastack-resource-image-import"
+sidebar_current: "docs-alibabacloudstack-resource-image-import"
 description: |-
   Provides an ECS image import resource.
 ---

-# apsarastack\_image\_import
+# alibabacloudstack\_image\_import

 Import a copy of your local on-premise file to ECS, and appear as a custom replacement in the corresponding domain.